Contributors from members of the Copper team

 If your self-serve system isn't great, or you're finding that people always get stuck at a certain point in your product experience, then you need the human touch—at the very least, while your team is figuring things out.

-Don't force your customers into an endless self-serve loop with no one to talk to.
+As you are building customer relationships, don't force your customers into an endless self-serve loop with no one to talk to.
 "As the complexity of the issue increases, such as with payment disputes or complaints, customers are more likely to seek out a face-to-face interaction or a real person on the phone."
 The concept is simple: don't make life harder for them.

 4. Use your data.